 Daybeds are a type of mattress frame with three panels -- two on the ends of the bed and one going down the length.
-Daybeds are designed to be used as sofas during the day and slept on overnight.
+They are designed to be used as sofas during the day and slept on overnight.
 Daybed construction can vary, and a box-spring foundation is rarely, if ever, necessary.

 Why a Box Spring Isn't Used

-In lieu of a box spring, the daybed uses a special spring design foundation.
+In lieu of a box spring, the daybed may use a special spring design foundation.
 The link spring on a daybed is a mechanism that attaches to both end panels to provide the necessary foundation.
 Link springs look like an interwoven metal grid that can provide the space for storage or a trundle beneath the frame while providing adequate support to the mattress.
 Most daybeds are designed for a twin-size mattress and are constructed with this frame type.

 An alternative on some daybed designs is the use of slats.
 Some metal daybeds may have slats welded into the frame instead of the link springs, and some designs may be open to allow the use of your choice of slats.
-An open-framed daybed can theoretically utilize a box-spring, but it will make the bed high and uncomfortable to use as a sofa.
+An open-framed daybed can theoretically utilize a box-spring, but it may make the bed high and uncomfortable to use as a sofa.
 The slats are sold in a degree of quality woods, ranging from cost-effective pine to more durable and flexible woods such as birch.